thealjey/keml/docs/state.md

 ## Error State Example

-- the first div is initially visible and the second div is initially hidden
+- The first div is initially visible, and the second div is initially hidden.
 - clicking the button
     - initiates the `loadWrong` action
     - turns OFF the `isError` state action, which does not change the visibility